Message From Chief Mecklenburg

 In partnership with the community, we work every day to protect the lives, property and rights of all persons while maintaining order, reducing fear, informing the public and enforcing the laws fairly and impartially.
 We take these responsibilities very seriously and work night and day to make Cleveland Heights a safe and vibrant place to live, work, play and raise a family.

 The City of Cleveland Heights Police Department is dedicated to being open with and available to the community.
 You can find a great deal of information right here on our website.
 Additionally, we are committed to participating in many community events throughout the year.
-For instance, for the past four years we have hosted a Cleveland Heights Safety Forces Night.
+For instance, for the past five years we have hosted a Cleveland Heights Safety Forces Night.
 This year it was on August 1 at the Cleveland Heights Community Center on Monticello and Mayfield.
 We welcomed nearly 200 Cleveland Heights residents who had the opportunity to meet and interact with some of the officers of our Police Department and to take a look at the tools and equipment we use to ensure their safety.
 We also used this opportunity to provide information and tips on personal safety.
 I am pleased that the Cleveland Heights Fire Department also joined us and shared fire safety tips.

-Also, every Thursday the Department sponsors “Meet the Police” from 6-8 p.m. at City Hall.
+Additionally, every Thursday the Department sponsors “Meet the Police” from 6-8 p.m. at City Hall.
 The first Thursday of the month the meeting takes place at the Cleveland Heights Police Academy.
 This is a great way for the community to meet and interact directly with your police officers.
 The Police Department understands that problem solving in the community requires two-way communications between the Police Department and the people we serve and we encourage you to take advantage of these forums.

 An informed and engaged public is the greatest asset available to our police department.
 I look forward to continuing to serve you and being a vital part of our community."